Course Outline

 Goal:

-To demonstrate your understanding of chemical principles, articulate core themes, and apply this knowledge in varied contexts.
+Demonstrate an understanding of chemical principles, communicate key themes, and apply this knowledge across a range of contexts.

 Product: Examination - Centrally Scheduled